framp/react-natural-starter/README.md

   - Don't remove the pre-existing scripts (or you'll lose your client-side React)

 The `{'{body}'}` string will be replaced with the components defined in your pages

+##Generating a client for production
+Before going live with your rad application you need to generate an optimized client library for your application

+    npm run build

+This will generate a file `public/js/app.js` - which is automatically used by the default `Template`.

 ##Advanced edits
 Every React Natural application has 2 fundamental entrypoints: